 Gary Biltcliffe has been researching this alignment for around 20 years now, and his book documenting his odyssey is almost completed.
 Have a look at his website for more information.
 Gary and Caroline were recently visiting Scotland to do some final checks on some of the sites, and were graceful enough to invite me along for the day to dowse some of the sites on the male current.

 At the annual Conference of the British Society of Dowsers in 2010, Gary gave a presentation about his research to date.
-A podcast of that talk is available – click on the ‘Adventures in Dowsing’ link on the left of the page and look for episode number 27.
+A podcast of that talk is available – click here.

 I met up with them on a windy Monday morning at Huly Hill at Newbridge to the west of Edinburgh, right beside a busy roundabout at the start of the M9 motorway.
 This is an interesting site that was ‘restored’ when the adjacent motorway interchange was constructed about 20 years ago.
 At that time a spectacular chariot burial, now in the National Museum of Scotland, was found under the site of the interchange, so it was clearly an area of some great significance.
 Prior to its restoration it was a very unremarkable overgrown grassy hillock and no standing stones were visible.
 Now, the central cairn boasts a new kerb wall that was constructed during the restoration, and although only three standing stones were found and re-erected, it is thought that it was once a complete circle, probably even a double-circle of stones.
 Across the busy motorway to the east, a large outlying menhir now graces the entrance to a modern glass-walled office building.